 For a while, I’ve been allowing myself to get wrapped up in my own little world.
 Going on these trips have helped me to feel a little more human again, and even a little victorious.

 Not too long ago, I hated the thought of having to go to school.
 It was the only place I had to go by myself, to face my anxiety on my own.
-With God’s guidance, I was soon able to tackle my fears head on and overcome my agoraphobia.
-Each time I find myself feeling completely comfortable in my own skin, even with a whole crowd watching, my heart rejoices.
+With God’s guidance, I was soon able to tackle my fears head on and overcome my anxiery.
+Each time I find myself feeling completely comfortable in my own skin, even with a whole crowd watching, my heart rejoices a little.